 - Traction Power Substation (TPSS) #2 was energized on August 27, 2022.
 Sectionalization testing of Segment 4 has been completed.
 Short-circuit testing of Segment 4 in November 2022 was unsuccessful, and a re-test on February 4, 2023, also failed.
-Comprehensive investigations are underway to determine the root cause of the problem.
-Subsequent testing of Segment 4, including powered testing of the EMUs, is on hold pending the outcome of the investigations and a plan to move forward. - The JPB now reports that as of January 20, 2023, TPS 1 is 93% complete and TPS 2 is 99% complete; the Switching Station is 99% complete; and of the seven (7) Paralleling Stations, all but PS 3 are at 90% complete.
+Investigations identified conflicting drawings as the root cause of the failure.
+A major effort is underway to resolve the problem and prevent a reoccurrence, - The JPB now reports that as of February 10, 2023, TPS 1 is 94% complete and TPS 2 is 99% complete.
+The Switching Station is 99% complete; and of the seven (7) Paralleling Stations, all but PS 3 are at 90% complete.
 Punchlist work is in progress on TPS 2 and PS7.